Bolsonaro presidential decree grants sweeping powers over NGOs in Brazil

 The order, signed late on Tuesday, is part of a raft of measures the far-right Bolsonaro administration implemented on its first day in power.

-They include a decree that makes the Agriculture Ministry responsible for deciding on lands claimed by indigenous peoples, a move that is a victory for agribusiness.
+“If the purpose of the measure were to facilitate a constructive relationship between international civil society groups and the government at its highest level, it would be a welcome step,” he said.

+“However, what strikes me is the use of the terms ‘supervise’ and ‘monitor’, which suggest a fundamental lack of understanding of the independent role that these entities play in any open and democratic society.”

-In a Twitter post on Wednesday, Bolsonaro took issue with NGOs that he said “exploited and manipulated” the country’s indigenous population of about 900,000.
+The decree did not give reasons for the change, but Bolsonaro said on Twitter that NGOs had “exploited and manipulated” the country’s indigenous population of about 900,000.

 “Let us together integrate these citizens and value all Brazilians,” he wrote.